front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 # Add a new logger

-Splitting your messages in the three default loggers (`access`, `client`, `server`) might be enough.
+Splitting your messages in the four default loggers (`access`, `client`, `server`, `payment`) might be enough.
 But in some cases, you may want to move the messages into another logger to make it either to follow what happens for a specific feature.

 <blockquote class="important">
 **Important:** The new loggers you will create are only available server side.
 If you need to use this logger from the client side, you will need to either create a GraphQL mutation or a custom HTTP endpoint.
 This will allow the client to send a message to the server which will then be able to log it. <!-- TODO links to GraphQL Mutation + HTTP Endpoint -->